EnigmaCurry/dry_agent/README.md

 certificate.

 To login, the client is required to provide the one-time-use login token.
-The token is only retrieved via `make open` (to login automatically) and/or `make get-url` (to copy the URL manually).
+The token is only retrieved via `make get-url` or via the configured Matrix or Discord chat bot.
 The token is also viewable inside the workstation filesystem at `/app/current_token.txt`.
 Your browser session will store the cookie so you will stay logged in indefinitely.
 To login with a new browser, you must retrieve a new token.
 When a new token is used, the client cookies are invalidated and your existing sessions are logged out.

 In addition to the preshared login token, you must also pass two factor authentication with your authenticator (TOTP) device.